ldoocy/project_template/README.md

-# IDS6145(SimTech 2018) - Research Plan
+# IDS6145 (SimTech 2018) - Research Plan

 > * Group Name: *2 ∞ & Beyond!*
 > * Group participants names: Lauren Doocy, Jihye Song, Jonathan Valderrama
 > * Project Title: *If You Build It, They Will <s>Come</s> Do What?*

 ## Abstract
-Helbing's Social Force Model<sup>[[1]](#references)</sup> proposes that the list of influences on pedestrian movement extends past a desired goal.
+Helbing's social force model<sup>[[1]](#references)</sup> proposes that the list of influences on pedestrian movement extends past a desired goal.
 We seek to model pedestrian movements within various spaces and discuss how individual personality differences affect movements within a system.
 Additionally, we seek to model how manipulating the environment (e.g., by designing buildings in a certain way) can lead to varying changes in collective behavior as a function of individual differences and social interactions.
-The Social Force Model includes influences of a desired goal, other pedestrians within the system, as well as boarders and walls.
+The social force model includes influences of a desired goal, other pedestrians within the system, as well as boarders and walls.
 In addition to this, individual personality traits will affect individual behaviors within a crowd.
 We seek to understand these individual traits and their influence on behavior within the system.

 Recently, we have become more conscious in designing spaces with an explicit intent (e.g., environmentally friendly, cost effective heating and cooling), and we intend to explore how physical spaces alter human behavior to motivate a desired behavior.
 Once we understand human behavior at the individual level, potential applications can include:
 * Safe evacuation/stampede prevention